 Today we get to hear from current teacher Aimee Grundberg!
-After graduating from BYU, Aimee has started her first year of working as a second grade teacher at Apple Valley Elementary School.
+After graduating from BYU, Aimee started working as a second grade teacher at Apple Valley Elementary School.
 She gave some insight on what it's like to be a first year teacher, what she learned while attending BYU, and some advice on what to keep in mind as you start into the teaching programs.

 While talking to Aimee, I expressed the concern that many soon-to-be teachers feel: how do you do it all?
-It was great to hear from a current teacher that it's okay to feel a little intimidated, "The first couple of weeks [teaching] I remember thinking 'Is this really what I want to do forever?'
+"The first couple of weeks [teaching] I remember thinking 'Is this really what I want to do forever?'
 But my principal said, 'That’s normal!'
 Now I can’t imagine doing anything else.
 I love it...It's one of the most fulfilling things I have ever done!"
 Despite the challenges...or maybe because of them...teaching is so fulfilling!

 In fact, when asked about her greatest concerns and challenges as a teacher, Aimee never mentioned salary, prestige, or anything like that.
-She said "My biggest concern is that I am not doing enough for my students," Aimee helped me see that getting into the classroom and helping your students learn really is as fulfilling as everyone says.
-We really can help make a difference, and as Aimee expressed, try to do all we can for our students.
+She said "My biggest concern is that I am not doing enough for my students," We really can help make a difference, and as Aimee expressed, try to do all we can for our students.

 In fact, Aimee made it a point to say that there really is no need to fear.
 "Don’t be afraid of failing.
 There have been so many lessons that I have taught and I bombed.
 But, my principal has helped me see that when we do this, we can better diagnose our students' needs and see what we can improve on.
 It's more powerful for our future teaching," Failure is a part of learning...while I had never considered that before, Aimee made it clear that failure in the classroom is just another step toward success.